dm-vdo/vagrant/README.md

 This is a sample Vagrantfile to put together a "bunsen-ready" environment.

+# Instructions

+For the best experience, it is best to bring the environment up serially rather than in parallel.

+`vagrant up --no-parallel --provision`

+The `--no-parallel` flag makes sure the VMs are initialized one at a time.

+The `--provision` flag is used to ensure that Fedora 35+ hosts get the necessary packages for Bunsen provisioning installed.

 # Needs

 - Each host needs to be able to reach each other by name as specified in the Bunsen inventory file.